We asked Forbes Solicitors for their legal advice on the information in this article.

 The most important thing is for a board to avoid discrimination.

-Make your own arrangements
+Make your own arrangements for maternity leave

 Start by having a conversation with the governor to discuss if they want to take maternity leave or not.